pytomtoto/docs/content/rancher/v2.x/en/installation/server-installation/single-node-install/_index.md

 ### Option D—Let's Encrypt Certificate

-Rancher supports Let's Encrypt certificates.
+Rancher 支持s Let's Encrypt certificates.
 Let's Encrypt uses an **http-01 challenge** to verify that you have control over your domain.
 You can confirm that you control the domain by pointing the hostname that you want to use for Rancher access (for example, `rancher.mydomain.com`) to the IP of the machine it is running on.
 You can bind the hostname to the IP address by creating an A record in DNS.

 **Before You Start:**